Aledosim/projeto-sds3/README.md

 ## The event

 This was an third edition of online event carried by DevSuperior that went during may third and 9th of 2021.
-The objective was to teach some of the technologies that tech companies search for.
+The objective was to teach some of the technologies that tech companies are looking for the most.
 The propose was to develop and deploy a website that shows fake information about sellers and sales, with graphics and tables constructed with information of the back end server.

 Was supplied some [step by step material](https://github.com/devsuperior/sds3) along with videos and a Discord community for questions.